Skytale-Fr/particle-animation-lib/README.md

 # ParticleAnimLib

-This library allows developers to include complex minecraft particles animations within their own spigot plugins.
+This library allows developers to include complex minecraft particles animations and trails within their own spigot plugins.

 ## Introduction